jsdealy/latin/miscellae/guideToLatinConversation.md

 Time flies.

-Solid earth ; a safe foot-
+Solid earth ; a safe footing.
-ing.

 By the whole heavens;
-diametrically oppo-
+diametrically opposite.
-site.

 The utmost limit.